kw7oe/kw7oe.github.io/content/posts/gen-server.md

 - `call` is synchronous.
 Use it when you need the result, or ensure it has been executed.

-But when I dive in deeper, I found out that calling `cast` on a GenServer process that doesn't exists will still return you `:ok`.
+But when I dive deeper, I found out that calling `cast` on a GenServer process that doesn't exists will still return you `:ok`.
 With `cast`, there is no guarantee that it is executed by your GenServer process.

 There is also this [Elixir forum threads][8] which discuss about why we should use `cast` sparringly according to the documentation.
-There are different opinions from different people, but generally, _do understand the tradeoff of your decision_.
+Some people recommended to always use `call` and avoid `cast` even you don't need the reply, so that it act as a backpressure and prevent overloading from the clients.

+Again, it really depends the nature of your system.
+But, do keep in mind of the trade offs of the decision.
+And, **when in doubt, use `call`**.

 **4. Don’t use atom for dynamically allocated name for GenServer name registration.**

-# Real world usage of GenServer
+This is also mentioned clearly in [Elixir GenServer documentation][16]:

+> If there is an interest to register dynamic names locally, do not use atoms,
+> as atoms are never garbage-collected and therefore dynamically generated atoms
+> won't be garbage-collected.

+As mentioned, atoms are never garbage-collected.
+So, you could end up crashing your BEAM VM if your code happens to create _too much_ dynamic naming GenServer.

+The documentation suggested to setup our own local registry with `Registry` module.
+I have not much experience on this so I'll probably stop here.

+---

+# Wrap Up

-There are a couple of well known Elixir library that is build on top of GenServer.
+Before I wrap up, There are a couple of well known Elixir library that is build on top of GenServer.
 To named a few:

 - [GenStage](https://github.com/elixir-lang/gen_stage)
 - [Flow](https://github.com/dashbitco/flow)
 - [Broadway](https://github.com/dashbitco/broadway)

+All these libraries are build on top of plain OTP behavior like GenServer and Supervisor, which then allow more specific use case.
+The authors take care of the generic behavior and allow us to implement application specific logic and code.

-Here are some of the use cases I found over the internet:
+I also tried to look up a few real world use case of plain GenServer behaviour and here are what I found over the internet:

 - [Rate Limiter with GenServer and ETS][13]
 - Key Value Cache with GenServer and ETS
   - [con_cache](https://github.com/sasa1977/con_cache)
   - [cachex](https://github.com/whitfin/cachex)
+- [Discord usage of GenServer][17]

+Hopefully, this post covers all the things you need to know about GenServer before using it in production.
+Again, I am no expert in this area and I am just presenting my findings _(which could be wrong)_.

+Different systems have different requirements.
+It is important to understand why one have a different approach in their context before following blindly.
+The same applies to some of the opinion.
+I might say don't do this and that, but _you probably know your system better than me to make a better decision_.

 [0]: https://hexdocs.pm/elixir/GenServer.html#module-when-not-to-use-a-genserver
 [1]: https://dockyard.com/blog/2019/04/02/three-simple-patterns-for-retrying-jobs-in-elixir